Dragonfly Telephoto Array: Design

 By using a lens based refractor design rather than a mirror based reflector design the telescope suffers less from issues introduced by diffraction and light scattering.
 Reflector designs have more light scattering due to interactions with dust and any slight roughness on the mirror.
 Issues with diffraction occur due to the need to place obstructions in the optical path of reflecting telescopes.

+Location

+The Dragonfly Telephoto Array is located in the southern part of New Mexico.
+It is hosted at the Remote Astronomical Society Observatory of New Mexico.

 Research

 Astronomers used the Dragonfly Telephoto Array to discover Dragonfly 44, a galaxy that is roughly as massive as the Milky Way, with 99.9% of its mass composed of dark matter.
 At the other end of the scale it was also used to discover NGC 1052-DF2, which measurements with other instruments initially suggested was a galaxy with very little dark matter.
-Further work indicated that NGC 1052-DF2 was closer to the earth than previous thought.
+Further work indicated that NGC 1052-DF2 was closer to the Earth than previously thought.
 If this is the case then the galaxy would appear to contain a typical amount of dark matter.
 Though this distance debate was continued and rebutted by a follow up observation which measured the tip of the red-giant branch distance to NGC 1052-DF2 using Hubble Space Telescope, confirming the earlier surface brightness fluctuation measurements and resolving the ambiguous distance.